loro-dev/loro/docs/JsonSchema.md

 Note: Compared with the string format, we add a prefix `🦜:` when encoding the json format of `ContainerID` to prevent users from saving the string format of `ContainerID` and misinterpreting it as `ContainerID` when decoding.

-### EncodeValue
+### EncodedValue

-The `EncodeValue` is the specific type used by Loro when encoding, it's an internal value, users do not need to get it clear.
+The `EncodedValue` is the specific type used by Loro when encoding, it's an internal value, users do not need to get it clear.
 It is specially designed to handle the schema mismatch due to forward and backward compatibility.
-In json encoding format, the `EncodeValue` will be encoded as an object.
+In JSON encoding schema, the `EncodedValue` will be encoded as an object.